-The council's Rail Committee criticized the 230-page plan for not revising one of the most controversial aspects of the California High-Speed Rail Authority's previous analyses: projections of the number of riders who would use the proposed line.
-The business plan claims that the new line would bring in operating profits even under the lowest-ridership scenario, a claim based on calculation methods that have been widely disputed by state legislators, experts from UC Berkeley's Institute for Transportation Studies and analysts from the Palo Alto-based watchdog group Californians Advocating Responsible Rail Design (CARRD).
+The council's Rail Committee on Thursday criticized the 230-page plan for not revising one of the most controversial aspects of the rail authority's previous analyses: the ridership projections for the proposed line.
+The rail authority's business plan claims that the new line would bring in operating profits even under the lowest-ridership scenario, a claim based on projections that have been widely disputed by state legislators, experts from the UC Berkeley's Institute for Transportation Studies and analysts from the Palo Alto-based watchdog group Californians Advocating Responsible Rail Design (CARRD).

-Though the business plan slightly hedges its earlier numbers by providing a range — 28.9 million to 42.9 million riders annually — the estimates and the methodology used to derive the figures have not changed significantly between the rail authority's 2009 business plan and the new document.
+Though the business plan slightly hedges its earlier projections by providing a range of numbers, the estimates and the methodology used to derive these numbers have not undergone any significant changes between the rail authority's 2009 business plan and the new document.

-Councilwoman Nancy Shepherd called the rail authority's failure to revise the ridership data a "devastating blow" to her and to rail watchdogs, who have consistently dismissed the numbers as wildly inaccurate.
+Councilwoman Nancy Shepherd called the rail authority's failure to revise the ridership data a "devastating blow" to her and to the rail watchdogs who have consistently dismissed the numbers as wildly inaccurate.

-Councilman Pat Burt, who represents the city on the Peninsula Cities Consortium, which addresses rail issues, said the new report has "the same sort of fundamental flaws that we saw three years ago and pointed out to the authority."
+Councilman Pat Burt, who represents the city on the Peninsula Cities Consortium, said the new report has "the same sort of fundamental flaws that we saw three years ago and pointed out to the authority."

-The authority's plan relies on $11 billion in private investment, which would come in after the Initial Operating Segment is constructed, and a "qualified tax credit bonds" program under which the federal government pays interest on bonds through tax credits.
+The authority's plan also relies on $11 billion in private investment (which would come in after the initial segment is constructed) and a "qualified tax credit bonds" program under which the federal government pays interest on bonds through tax credits.
 The problem with the latter proposal, as several committee members pointed out, is that this credit program currently doesn't exist.
 Councilman Larry Klein, who chairs the Rail Committee, likened the authority's plan to get tax credits from the federal government to getting an inheritance from an uncle one has never met.